-The following merger integration playbooks are from acquisitions ranging in size up to $8 billion.
+The following M&A integration playbooks are from acquisitions ranging in size up to $20 billion.
 Client names and client-specific details have been removed from the documents.

-PRITCHETT's Merger Integration Certification Workshop Attendees and Website Subscribers can download all the playbooks, not just the free ones.
+PRITCHETT's Merger Integration Certification Workshop Attendees and Website Subscribers can download over 20 playbooks, in their entirety.
 They can also access all the presentations, playbooks, checklists, books, articles, assessments, webinars, research, tools, and templates on MergerIntegration.com.

 We offer several samples of free acquisition integration playbooks from our consulting engagements: